vuejs/eslint-plugin-vue/docs/rules/no-side-effects-in-computed-properties.md

+---
+pageClass: rule-details
+---
+# vue/no-side-effects-in-computed-properties
-# disallow side effects in computed properties (vue/no-side-effects-in-computed-properties)
+> disallow side effects in computed properties

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.